codergogoi/go-ecommerce-series/Readme.md

     - E5 - E9   := Learn Go Syntax and Programming
     - E10       := Go API Server Setup
     - E11       := User API Setup
+    - E12       := Use Case Layer
     - TBA

 ### Legal:
-You only allowed to Fork this repository.
+You are only allowed to Fork this repository.
 If we found redistributing any of the material of this tutorial series.
-My Lawyer will handle it with panelty as per international copyright law.
+My Lawyer will handle it with a penalty as per international copyright law.